Frank-readresolve/cda-devops-alt-2024/README.md

 13. Create a new empty `run.js` file in the `000-hw` subfolder
 14. Push the `run.js` and `.gitignore` to `origin algorithmix-js`
 15. Have a look at your remote repository and check that everything is okay
-16. Switch from one branch to the other in your local terminal and have alook what's happen graphically in your file explorer at the root of the repository
+16. Switch from one branch to the other in your local terminal and have a look at what happens graphically in your file explorer at the root of the repository